tectonic-typesetting/tectonic-texlive-bundles/README.md

 ## Build Process:
 Before building any bundles, acquire a [TeXlive iso](https://tug.org/texlive/acquire-iso.html) with a version that matches the bundle you want to build. `build.sh` checks the hash of this file when you run `install`.

 To build a bundle, run the following jobs.
-This **must** be run in order!
+These **must** be run in order!

  - `./build.sh container`: builds the docker container from `./docker`
  - `./build.sh <bundle> install <iso>`: installs TeXLive to `./build/install/`